bikeshaving/crank/website/guides/12-api-reference.md

 A special element tag for creating a new element subtree with a different root, passed via the root prop.

 **Props:**
-- root - A root to render into.
+- `root: TRoot` - A root to render into.

 ### `Raw`
 A special element tag for injecting raw nodes into an element tree via its value prop.

 **Props:**
-- value - TODO
+- `value: TNode | string` - A string or a node.
+If the value is a node, it will be inserted directly into the tree.
+If the value is a string, the renderer will parse the string and insert the parsed result into the tree.

 ## Functions
 ### `createElement`
-**Parameters:**
-- `tag: string | symbol | Component` - TODO
-- `props: Record<string, any>` - TODO
-- `...children: Children` - TODO

 Creates an element with the specified tag, props and children.
 This function is typically used as a target for JSX transpilers, rather than called directly.

+**Parameters:**
+- `tag: string | symbol | Component`
+- `props: Record<string, any>`
+- `...children: Children`

+**Return Value:**

+An element.

 ### `isElement`

 **Parameters:**
 - `value: unknown` - The value to be tested.

+**Return Value:**

-Returns true if the value passed in is a Crank Element.
+A boolean which indicates the value passed in is a Crank Element.

 ### `cloneElement`
+Clones the passed in element.
+Throws a `TypeError` if the value passed in is not an element.

 **Parameters:**
 - `element: Element` - The Element to be cloned.

+**Return Value:**

-Clones the passed in element.
+A copy of the element passed in.

-**Remarks:**
-Throws a `TypeError` if the value passed in is not an element.

 ## Classes
 ### `Element`